1live-1chance/python-educational-projects/README.md

-# python-study-projects
+# python-educational-projects
-Math or DataSie study projects.
+Repository for educational projects